SpongePowered/SpongeDocs/source/plugin/commands/arguments.rst

 Many of the parsers may return more than one object (e.g. multiple players with a matching username).
 In that case, you must use the :javadoc:`CommandContext#getAll(String)` method to get the ``Collection`` of possible matches.
-**Otherwise, the context object will throw an exception!** Please make sure that you make a conscious decision whether you need to limit your ``CommandExecutor`` to a single result or can support multiple arguments.
-If you support multiple arguments the users have to type less and shorter commands.
+**Otherwise, the context object will throw an exception!**

+When creating a command, consider whether the argument could return multiple values, for example, whether a player argument could support multiple players when using a selector.
+If you support multiple values the users need to type only one command and can use an easier command syntax.
 Example: ``/tell @a Who took the cookies?``.

 .. tip::

-   You can use the :javadoc:`GenericArguments#onlyOne(CommandElement)` element to limit the amount of returned values to a single one, so you can safely use ``args.<T>getOne(String)``.
-However the user will still get a message, if he tries to select more than one value.
+   You can use the :javadoc:`GenericArguments#onlyOne(CommandElement)` element to restrict the amount of returned values to a single one, so you can safely use ``args.<T>getOne(String)``.
+However the user will still get a message, if they try to select more than one value.

 To create a new :javadoc:`CommandElement` (argument), use the :javadoc:`GenericArguments` factory class.
 Many command elements require a short text key, which is displayed in error and help messages.